Who are we?

 Trial: a licence to use the Services on a non-fee-paying basis for the Trial Period on these Terms;

 Trial Period: the period agreed by TIL from time to time;

 VAT: value added tax chargeable under English law for the time being and any similar additional tax.

-11.2.
+10.2.
 Headings in these conditions shall not affect their interpretation.
-References to conditions and schedules are to the conditions and schedules of the Agreement.
+References to the singular shall include the plural and vice versa.

-12.1.
-The Supplier reserves the right to amend these Subscriber Terms of Service.
-These Subscriber Terms of Service may be amended by us at any time by posting the amended terms on the Website.
-The amended Subscriber Terms of Service will be effective upon the effective date indicated in respect of Services agreed after that effective date.
+11.1.
+TIL reserves the right to amend these Terms.
+These Terms may be amended by us at any time by posting the amended terms on the Website.
+The amended Terms will be effective upon the effective date indicated in respect of Services agreed after that effective date.

-12.7.
-The Subscriber shall not (but the Supplier shall be entitled to), without the prior written consent of the other party, assign, transfer, charge, mortgage, sub-contractor, declare a trust of or deal in any other manner with all or any of its rights or obligations under the Agreement.
+11.7.
+The School shall not (but TIL shall be entitled to), without the prior written consent of the other party, assign, transfer, charge, mortgage, subcontractor, declare a trust of or deal in any other manner with all or any of its rights or obligations under the Agreement.